peteroupc/MailLib/api/com.upokecenter.mail.Message.md

   given key is used; for "to", all header field values as well as the path are combined to a single To header field; for "keywords" and "comments", each value adds another header field of the given key;
-  and for "body", the last value with that key is used as the body..
+  and for "body", the last value with that key is used as the body.

 **Parameters:**